 Maybe it’s simply a reflection of our obsession with digital interoffice communication platforms, but in any case, cloud-based document sharing is no longer considered “high tech,” but, rather, the norm.
 The ubiquitous nature of Gmail makes it simple to work with Google Docs via desktop or mobile devices, as well.

-In any case, I utilize Google Docs on a daily basis for document sharing, writing and editing collaboration, and storage of important work-related PDFs and contracts.
+In any case, I utilize Google Docs daily for document sharing, writing and editing collaboration, and storage of important work-related PDFs and contracts.

-G Suite provides a number of tools that improve staff communication, including Google Drive, Google Docs, and Google Sheets.
+G Suite provides several tools that improve staff communication, including Google Drive, Google Docs, and Google Sheets.
 These document-sharing applications have become integral to collaborative teamwork across various operating systems and locations.

 And Google Docs is compatible with a variety of operating systems, allowing recipients to utilize Open Office documents, in the event their particular device does not have Microsoft Word or other programs installed.

-There are numerous other productivity apps useful for traditional office program and project managers—as well as entrepreneurs and contract workers like web designers and freelance writers.
+There are numerous other productivity apps useful for traditional office programs and project managers—as well as entrepreneurs and contract workers like web designers and freelance writers.

-Some of these apps—like f.lux, which cuts down on excess blue light when dark out—have more to do with quality of life and sleep than work flow.
+Some of these apps—like f.lux, which cuts down on excess blue light when dark out—have more to do with the quality of life and sleep than workflow.
 However, the ability to sleep is arguably just as important as daytime productivity, since precious little work is accomplished on no sleep.